Efficient Monte Carlo for high excursions of Gaussian random fields: Basic notions of computational complexity

-Note that a direct application of deterministic algorithms (such as quasi Monte Carlo or quadrature integration rules) might improve (under appropriate smoothness assumptions) the computational complexity relative to Monte Carlo, although only by a polynomial rate (i.e.\ the \textit{absolute} error decreases to zero at rate $n^{-p}$ for $p>1/2$, where $n$ is the number of function evaluations and $p$ depends on the dimension of the function that one is integrating; see for instance \cite{ASGLYNN}).
-We believe that the procedures that we develop in this paper can guide the construction of efficient deterministic algorithms with small relative error and with complexity that scales at a polynomial rate in $\left\vert \log P\left( B_{b}\right) \right\vert $.
+Note that a direct application of deterministic algorithms (such as quasi-Monte Carlo or quadrature integration rules) might improve (under appropriate smoothness assumptions) the computational complexity relative to Monte Carlo, although only by a polynomial rate (i.e., the \textit{absolute} error~decreases to zero at rate $n^{-p}$ for $p>1/2$, where $n$ is the number of function evaluations and $p$ depends on the dimension of the function that one is integrating; see, e.g.,~\cite{ASGLYNN}).
+We believe that the procedures that we develop in this paper can guide the construction of efficient deterministic algorithms with small relative error and with complexity that scales at a polynomial rate in $\vert{\log P}( B_{b}) \vert$.
 This is an interesting research topic that we plan to explore in the future.